-Name Туре Description grpc_server_unary_requests_completed counter The number of 1 unary requests ' completed. grpc_server_unary_requests_received counter The number of , 1 unary requests ' received. ledger_block_processing_time histogram Time taken in seconds for ledger block processing. ledger_blockchain_height gauge Height of the chain in blocks. ledger_blockstorage_and_pvtdata_commit_time histogram Time taken in seconds for committing the block and private data to st ledger_blockstorage_commit_time histogram Time taken in seconds for committing the block to storage. ledger_statedb_commit_time histogram Time taken in seconds for committing block changes to state db. ledger_transaction_count counter Number of transac- , 1 tions processed. , 1 ' logging_entries_checked counter Number of log entries checked against the active logging level logging_entries_written counter Number of log entries that are written
+Name Туре Description , ledger_block_processing_time histogram Time taken in seconds for ledger block processing. ledger_blockchain_height gauge Height of the chain in blocks. ledger_blockstorage_and_pvtdata_commit_time histogram Time taken in seconds for committing the block and private data to st ledger_blockstorage_commit_time histogram Time taken in seconds for committing the block to storage. ledger_statedb_commit_time histogram Time taken in seconds for committing block changes to state db. ledger_transaction_count counter Number of transac- 1 ' tions processed.
+1 ' ۱' logging_entries_checked counter Number of log entries checked against the active logging level logging_entries_written counter Number of log entries that are written